 7 WAYS TO BEAT THE SUNDAY SCARIES

 Do you spend Sunday dreading the coming week?
 If the thought of heading into Monday spoils your Sunday then it’s time to re-think.
 Here are 7 ways to beat the Sunday Scaries, enjoy your Sunday and look forward to the week.
+Try the free Sunday planner that goes with this article too!

 WHAT ARE THE SUNDAY SCARIES?